mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 * An `AppleVariety` is either a `GoldenDelicious` *OR* a `GrannySmith` *OR* a `Fuji`.
 * and so on for the other types of fruit.

-Unlike the `FruitSnack` example, there is no extra data associated with each case--they are just labels.
+Unlike the `FruitSnack` example, there is no extra data associated with each case — they are just labels.

 ### Simple types